SkylineCommunications/dataminer-docs/release-notes/Class_Library/ClassLibrary_Range_1.1.md

 - the Reply method on the incoming message to update the GUID of the return message, followed by
 - the Send method with the ReturnAddress information from the incoming message.

-#### 'Skyline.DataMiner.' prefix shortened to “SLC.Lib.” \[ID_33257\]
+#### 'Skyline.DataMiner.' prefix shortened to 'SLC.Lib.' \[ID_33257\]

-The “Skyline.DataMiner.” prefix for Class Library exceeded to 260-character path length limit of Microsoft Windows.
-This prefix has now been shortened to “SLC.Lib.”.
+The "Skyline.DataMiner." prefix for Class Library exceeded to 260-character path length limit of Microsoft Windows.
+This prefix has now been shortened to "SLC.Lib.".

 > [!WARNING]
 > For code using NuGets, this is a breaking change.